Joint MA/JD in Economics requirements

 The maximum number of law school credits allowed toward the degree would be 12.

-There is an examination requirement: the student pass the microeconomics M.A. exam and one economics field exam passed at the M.A. level.
-The course requirements are set forth in the table below.
+There is an examination requirement: The student must pass the microeconomics M.A. exam and one economics field exam passed at the M.A. level.

 In order to enter the program, an applicant must have completed the courses required for the first year of law school at WSU (and to be awarded the degree must subsequently complete law school).